AdobeDocs/commerce-operations.en/help/installation/composer.md

 >[!TIP]
 >
->For a full description of the CLI install options, refer to [Install the Magento software from the command line][].
+>For a full description of the CLI install options, refer to [Install the application from the command line][].

 ## Command summary {#instgde-cli-summary}